 The London home of the Earls of Pembroke.
 Lady Anne Clifford lived here from 1641 after her marriage to the 4th Earl: she is noted for her ability in music, tuition by Jenkins, patronage of Henry Lawes etc. | |||

-1643 | Croydon: Archbishop Laud | Laud, W. The History of the Troubles and Tryal of Archbishop Laud (London, Chiswell, 1645), p.455 | |
+1643 | Croydon: Archbishop Laud | Laud, W. The History of the Troubles and Tryal of Archbishop Laud (London, Chiswell, 1645), 455 | |

-Laud left a number of instruments to his organist, Richard Cobb.
-Cobb soon after became organist to the Bourchiers at Tawstock, but it is not certain what he did with the organ. | |||
+Laud left a number of instruments to his organist, John Cobb. | |||

-1646 | Bath House, London | Burward | MA U269/A518/1 |
+1646 | Bath House, London | MA U269/A518/1 | |

 Although the account entry for this organ is amongst items for Tawstock Court, it seems more likely that the London-based Burward built it for the Bourchiers' house in Lincoln's Inn Fields.
-It cost å£20. | |||
+It cost £20. | |||

 1649 | London: Edward Norgate | Will of Edward Norgate, 5 October 1649.
 Pro PROB 11/215 | |